-- secret A secret key that's used to generate certain security-related tokens, and as the secret for the internal API.
-If you are using a separate API server (as explained in the administration section), this parameter must have the same value on both the app server and API server. - app.noticeDisplay Display the notice or not - app.noticeStyle Style of the notice banner.
+- secret A secret key that's used to generate certain security-related tokens - app.noticeDisplay Display the notice or not - app.noticeStyle Style of the notice banner.
 Available options: "error," "warning," "succeess," "info." - app.noticeText Message shown to the user.
 If you provide a valid intuition key, it will display that message instead - app.replag_threshold Number of seconds to consider the replicas as "lagged", and show a warning to the user that the data may be out of date - app.load_stylesheets_from_cdn Whether to load our stylesheets and scripts from a CDN.
 This is required if XTools is installed on a Windows server - app.single_wiki Point XTools to a single wiki, instead of using a meta database.
 This ignores database_meta_name above. - app.is_labs Whether XTools lives on the Wikimedia Foundation Labs environment.
 This should be set to false. - app.rate_limit_time Number of minutes during which app.rate_limit_count requests from the same user are allowed.
 Set this to 0 to disable rate limiting. - app.rate_limit_count Number of requests from the same user that are allowed during the time frame specified by app.rate_limit_time.
-Set this to 0 to disable rate limiting. - app.multithread Set to 1 to speed up the Edit Counter and other tools by making multiple asynchronous queries.
-This requires a multithreaded server (such as Apache), so you should set this to 0 if you are using the default Symfony server in your development environment.
-It may also be possible to forward all requests to /api to a dedicated API server.
+Set this to 0 to disable rate limiting. - app.multithread.enable Set to 1 to speed up the Edit Counter and other tools by making multiple asynchronous queries.
+This requires a multithreaded server (such as Apache), so you should set this to 0 if you are using the default Symfony server in your development environment. - app.multithread.api_url If multithreading is enabled, expensive requests to the internal XTools API will go to this URL.
+This should almost always be the base domain of your app server (including trailing slash, example https://xtools.wmflabs.org/).
+However you could use this to offload requests to another server with an identical installation of XTools.
+The better approach is probably to keep this parameter set to your main app server, and configure your server to forward requests to /api to the API server.
 See the administration section for more.
-You must also set the app.base_path parameter for multithreading to work.